MRtrix3/mrtrix3/docs/constrained_spherical_deconvolution/response_function_estimation.rst

 segmentation: this implementation calls upon the ``tournier`` algorithm to do so, while the paper uses a simple (lower) 0.7 FA threshold.

-The input tissue segmentation can be estimated from a coregistered structural scan (e.g. a T1-weighted image) using the :ref:`5ttgen script <5ttgen>`.

-Due to the challenge of accurately aligning an anatomical image (e.g.
-T1-weighted image) with the diffusion MR data, including correction for motion and (EPI and other) distortions present in the diffusion MR data, as well as accurate spatial segmentation of the anatomical image, this algorithm has more prerequisites than the ``dhollander`` algorithm.
+The input tissue segmentation can be estimated using the same :ref:`pre-processing pipeline <act_preproc>` as required for :ref:`act`, namely: correction for motion and (EPI and other) distortions present in the diffusion MR data, registration of the structural to (corrected) EPI data, and accurate spatial segmentation of the anatomical image.
+Please refer to the instructions on the :ref:`act_preproc` to obtain the requisite 5TT tissue segmentation.
-Furthermore, in our experience, this algorithm often results in a *less* accurate selection of voxels for tissue response function calibration, compared to the ``dhollander`` algorithm.
-See `Dhollander et al. (2018a) <https://www.researchgate.net/publication/324770874_Accuracy_of_response_function_estimation_algorithms_for_3-tissue_spherical_deconvolution_of_diverse_quality_diffusion_MRI_data>`__
-for further insights into the nature of potential accuracy differences between the ``dhollander`` and ``msmt_5tt`` algorithms.

-For more information, refer to the
-:ref:`msmt_5tt algorithm documentation <dwi2response_msmt_5tt>`.
+For further information, refer to the :ref:`dwi2reponse msmt_5tt algorithm documentation <dwi2response_msmt_5tt>`.

 'tax' algorithm
 ^^^^^^^^^^^^^^^